This post has been read 522 times!

-On Wednesday, I noticed that a PGA player I follow, fellow Ohio State University alumnus Ryan Armour, was going to be paired with an amateur at the AT&T Pebble Beach golf tournament that started on Thursday.
+On a recent trip to Monterey, I noticed that a PGA player I follow, fellow Ohio State University alumnus Ryan Armour, was going to be paired with an amateur at the AT&T Pebble Beach golf tournament that started on Thursday.
 The amateur’s name is Peter Barker and he is a member at the super exclusive Cyprus Point Club.
 He had taken Armour to Cyprus Point on Wednesday and they posted photos.

 On Sunday at Pebble Beach, I followed Ryan Armour’s group, which had the amateur as part of the foursome.
 I happened to meet Barker’s wife by chance in the gallery.
 She seemed surprisingly nice.
 I did not ask rude questions, such as “What do you do for a living?”

 Later, on the 16th hole, Barker hit a drive by me and then a good second shot.
 I complimented the shot and made a joke about kissing up to him to play Cyprus.
 Surprisingly, he engaged nicely.
-I saw no signs of the typical asshole golfer that I see so often as members of golf clubs.
+I saw no signs of the typical arrogant golfer that I see so often with members of golf clubs.

 I can size up people and guess their professions.
 I guessed that Barker was in Wall Street.
 I was right.
 Peter Barker is a Goldman Sachs alumnus who then ran operations in California for JP Morgan Chase.
 He now serves as a Director of Franklin Templeton Funds.
 He was representing the charity of the Fletcher Jones Foundation at the tournament.

 This is a good example of how the sport of golf should be played.
 Titans of industry are humbled by the game and respect it.
-The PGA player that Barker was paired with as held in high esteem by a wealthy man with a house on Cyprus Point.
-That rich guy is still chasing after a good golf game like anyone else.
+The PGA player that Barker was paired with was held in high esteem by a wealthy man with a house on Cyprus Point.
+The respected currency Ryan Armour possessed was a golf swing.
+On the venue of Pebble Beach, Ryan Armour was the rich guy.

-If one can master one’s body and overcome the inner demons in order to swing a golf club well, then one has more wealth than anything material.
+If one can master one’s body and overcome the inner demons in order to swing a golf club well, then one has more wealth than anything that is material.
 Because a good swing cannot be bought, it is priceless and becomes a spiritual pursuit.
+Wealthy Peter Barker is striving for golf wealth like anyone else.

 That is why I started The Golf Project two years ago after moving back to Ohio.
-I am close to being wealthier than almost anyone else because I understand the secrets of the swing that elude even most of the PGA pros.
+I am close to being wealthier than almost anyone else because I understand the secrets of the swing that elude even most PGA pros.
+I feel like am part of a very cool secret society.

 The ideal golf club should be a place where people of high moral character gather in pursuit of the elusive perfect golf shot.
 It should not be a place for schmucks to gather and pretend to be important by putting on an eminence front.
 Out-of-date stodgy dress codes do not make a club of average people a prestigious place.
 Good people who place the pursuit of golf over socializing, tennis, and summertime babysitting, are what make a club worthy joining.